Fix: “Can’t connect to your DHCP server” Error in Xbox

 Using the Command Prompt

-4. In case you are using an Ethernet connection, go to the Ethernet adapter Bluetooth Network connection.
-In the other case, go to the Wireless Lan adapter WiFi.
+4. If you are using an Ethernet connection, go to the Ethernet Adapter Bluetooth Network connection.
+In the other case, go to the Wireless LAN Adapter WiFi.

 Saving the network connection addresses